 At U of M, I focused heavily on metalsmithing and digital design while dedicating a lot of my time to photography and woodworking and even dabbling in game design and sculpture.
 For my thesis I created a series of jewelry pieces focusing on space and the concept of being whole.
 I crafted beautiful slabs of mokume-gane for this project which has since become my favorite type of material to work with.

 After university, I moved to Austin, TX with the hopes of finding a design job.
 In the mean time, I took a role as a Jr. Systems Administrator at Hostgator.com to pay the bills.
-I ended up falling in love with helping hosting customers, and after working my way up through the company I became the Director of International Operations.
+I ended up falling in love with helping hosting customers and providing the best customer experience possible.
+After working my way up through the company I became the Director of International Operations.
 I spent most of my time in Southeast Asia working with our staff on everything from training and policies to project management and system development.
 After almost three years, I was eager to return to my roots and moved across the country to Seattle, WA to reinvest in my passion of design.